steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Index.md

 Check the folder "VST3_Project_Generator" of the SDK!

-The source code is available at [GitHub - steinbergmedia/vst3projectgenerator: VST3 Project Generator](https://github.com/steinbergmedia/vst3projectgenerator).
+The source code is available at [GitHub - steinbergmedia/vst3projectgenerator: VST 3 Project Generator](https://github.com/steinbergmedia/vst3projectgenerator).

 ## [iOS Inter-App Audio support](../What+is+the+VST+3+SDK/iOS+Inter-App+Audio+support.md)